 - one hotel: Maybe.
 The hotel may – perhaps – provide you a free invitation letter.
 You should check that yourself with the hotel you booked or choose one that provides free invitation letters.

 - many hotels: Probably.
 Hotels may – perhaps – provide you free invitations, but it is also necessary that your file with many invitations is accepted by the consulate/embassy.
 The law is not very clear on this subject, it seems that many invitations are generally refused for some reason.
 If all the hotels you plan to stay in provide free tourist visa invitation letters, you should try submitting all of them, and.
 If your file gets refused, you will have to buy a single invitation letter yourself.

 - with friends/family: Certainly.
-The same situation as with the AirBnB, locals cannot provide you with a visa invitation letter.
+The same situation as with the Airbnb, locals cannot provide you an invitation letter for a Russian visa.

 I have tried many companies that provide invitations and I have always obtained my visa: Action-Visas, DestinationRussia, Invite Russia, Voyage Expo.

 Yes, I have already bought a 35 pounds invitation at Action-Visas but that was before I knew how it works better.
 Now I know that a tourist invitation is much cheaper if you go to the right agencies;).

 We negotiated the rate of 13.90 pounds per tourist invitation with the agency “Russia Support“.
 I have checked their registration with Russian authorities as well and used their service many times.

 Invitation letter for Russian Visa – How much does it cost?